keerthanpg/NaiveBayestoClassifyMovieReviews/README.md

 A Naive Bayes Classifier, written from scratch, without using dedicated ML libraries like scikit-learn, to classify movie reviews from IMDB as positive or negative.
 This is part of my submission for 10-601B, Instroduction to Machine Learning at CMU.

-After cloning or downloading and extracting, run hw_script.py to train/test or modify the classier.
+After cloning or downloading and extracting, run hw_script.py to train/test or modify the classifier.

 ## Guide to Variables